Aoife Nolan: Research

 Nolan's publications include works on human rights, economic and social rights and children's rights, and constitutional law.
 Her book on Children's Socio-economic Rights, Democracy and the Courts (2011), won the IALT Kevin Boyle Book Prize and was shortlisted for the Birks Book Prize.
 She is on the editorial board of the Human Rights Law Review, International Human Rights Law Review and, formerly, the International Journal of Children's Rights.

 In 2017, she led an ESRC IAA-funded collaborative project, Making Economic and Social Rights Real, in the University of Nottingham and this created for the Equality and Human Rights Commission of Great Britain, digital resources on economic and social rights, including videos, for use in civil society, or by policymakers, academics and others to inform them on economic and social rights.

 In 2018, Nolan was involved in drafting the Abidjan Principles on the Right to Education.
 In December 2017, she was invited to join the Scottish First Minister's Advisory Group on Human Rights Leadership, set up to make recommendations on how Scotland can 'lead by example' in human rights, including economic, social, cultural and environmental rights.
 In 2019-20, she served on the Scottish Government's Child Rights Working Group, creating a model which included the United Nations Convention on the Rights of the Child within Scots Law.

+She led a major international study on the theory and practice of children's rights strategic litigation, the Advancing Child Rights Strategic Litigation (ACRiSL) project.
+This research collaboration, involving partners from across Africa, Asia and Europe, developed a ground-breaking model of child rights consistent strategic litigation, which has been widely applied internationally, including by the Commission for Children and Young People in Scotland and the Children's Commissioner for Jersey.